 Looking for how to use adhesive vinyl without transfer tape?
-I’m going share 8 alternatives to Cricut transfer tape (plus one bonus) that are great for Cricut and other cutting machine users and how to use them.
-Six of the are Dollar Tree substitutes and 2 can be found almost everywhere else.
+In this post, I will share eight alternatives to Cricut transfer tape (plus one bonus) that are great for Cricut and other cutting machine users and how to use them.
+Six of them are Dollar Tree substitutes, and two can be found almost everywhere else.

-First I’m going to share with you the winners.
-Below you can find out how I used each one to get its results–particularly if you want to find out how I used a winner.
-I also share how to use the tape and have a few FAQs at the end for you.
+First, I’m going to share the winners with you.
+Below, you can find out how I used each one to get its results–particularly if you want to find out how I used a winner.
+I also share how to use the tape and have a few FAQs for you at the end.
 The prices are current for January 2022.

 Overall Best Option

 Dollar Tree Painters tape.
 I really liked the Painter’s tape.
-It may not have been the least expensive option, but it’s considerably less expensive than Cricut Transfer Tape and gets the job done with both Cricut Premium and Glitter Vinyl.
-It picks up and transfers both vinyl easily and smoothly, doesn’t cause any damage to the cardstock and there was no struggle through the process.
-Additionally, since it’s so wide, it doesn’t as many strips to cover your image as smaller tape.
-It’s also a lot easier to use than masking because it cuts easier, and it’s a lot less sticky than packing and duct tape.
-So Dollar Tree Painter’s tape for the win!
+It may not have been the least expensive option, but it’s considerably less expensive than Cricut Transfer Tape and gets the job done with Cricut Premium and Glitter Vinyl.
+It picks up and transfers both vinyl easily and smoothly, doesn’t cause any damage to the cardstock, and there was no struggle through the process.
+Additionally, since it’s so wide, it doesn’t have as many strips to cover your image as smaller tape.
+It’s also much easier to use than masking because it cuts easier and is much less sticky than packing and duct tape.
+So, Dollar Tree Painter’s tape for the win!

 Best inexpensive Alternative to Dollar Store’s Tape

-I’m breaking the rules and going with Scotch brand masking tape.
+I’m breaking the rules and going with Scotch-brand masking tape.
 Even though it’s 28¢ per square foot, it does a fantastic job with both the Premium and Glitter vinyl.
 Compared to Cricut Transfer tape, the cost is great.
-You wouldn’t have to buy a second type of tape to handle the glitter; a second one which would work for the Premium Vinyl anyway if you are using glitter vinyl.
+You wouldn’t have to buy a second type of tape to handle the glitter; a second one would work for the Premium Vinyl anyway if you use glitter vinyl.
 It also transfers really smoothly, like the Painter’s tape does.
-All in all, despite it being one of the more expensive of the bunch, it’s a great way to transfer vinyl without using transfer tape.
+Despite being one of the more expensive options, it’s a great way to transfer vinyl without using transfer tape.

 Best runner up

 Glad Press ‘n Seal.
 Well, there I go again, breaking the rules.
 While it doesn’t transfer glitter, it does transfer regular vinyl as our least expensive option at 3¢ per square foot.
-Hopefully that will more than make up for the amount of Scotch masking or Dollar Tree Painter’s tape you might buy to handle the glitter than you do use.
-If you transfer quite a bit of vinyl, however, and want another option to actual transfer tape, I would lean more toward getting something that you know you’ll be able to count on; like the Dollar Tree painter’s tape or the Scotch brand masking tape.
+Hopefully, that will more than make up for the amount of Scotch masking or Dollar Tree Painter’s tape you might buy to handle the glitter that you do use.
+If you transfer quite a bit of vinyl, however, and want another option to transfer tape, I would lean more toward getting something you know you’ll be able to count on, like the Dollar Tree painter’s tape or the Scotch brand masking tape.

 What I don’t recommend

-I don’t recommend the Dollar Tree transfer tape, the contact paper, the duct tape or the packing tape for vinyl transfers.
+I don’t recommend the Dollar Tree transfer tape, the contact paper, the duct tape, or the packing tape for vinyl transfers.
 The Dollar Tree transfer tape is 42¢ a square foot and doesn’t transfer glitter.
 There are other less expensive options available here that do both.
 The contact paper is just too much work for the money.
 The packaging and duct tape are both overkill.
-They won’t release the vinyl well; sometimes not at all.
-I’m leaving the packing tape to my UPS packages and my duct tape to, well, just about everything else in my house.
+They won’t release the vinyl well; sometimes, not at all.
+I’m leaving the packing tape to my UPS packages and my duct tape to just about everything else in my house.

-I used Cricut Premium Vinyl and Cricut Glitter Vinyl for our testing and used plain cardstock as our object transfer, as it is fragile and is frequently used for vinyl application.
-I knew if the alternatives worked on the paper and did no damage, it would most likely work on plastic, glass, metal and other object types.
-The only one I didn’t test on cardstock was the duct tape; it was obvious it would rip the paper, so I tested it on a plastic Iris box .
+I used Cricut Premium Vinyl and Cricut Shimmer Vinyl for our testing and used plain cardstock as our object transfer, as it is fragile and is frequently used for vinyl application.
+I knew if the alternatives worked on the paper and did no damage, they would most likely work on plastic, glass, metal, and other object types.
+The only one I didn’t test on cardstock was the duct tape; it was obvious it would rip the paper, so I tested it on a plastic Iris box.
 The transfer I chose is a multi-loop heart.
 Each loop stands on its own.
 This allows us to test a more complex pattern with multiple potential failure points.

 I did an initial test with Cricut Transfer Tape to keep a comparison.
 Both the Cricut regular and Cricut Strong Grip transfer tape did a good job adhering vinyl to cardstock.
 Could any of these other options be used instead of transfer tape for vinyl?